8 min read

 The Dark Ages of Data Management: Complex Tool Stacks and Manual Coding

-Like website development, the data preparation process has traditionally relied on a highly-complex stack of tools, a growing list of data sources and systems, and months spent hand-coding each piece together to form fragile data “pipelines”.
+Like website development, the data management process has traditionally relied on a highly-complex stack of tools, a growing list of data sources and systems, and months spent hand-coding each piece together to form fragile data “pipelines”.

 There are several problems with this approach:

-- Manual coding & pipeline creation: New pipelines must be manually built for each data source, data store, and use case (analytics reports, for example) in the organization, which often results in the creation of a massive network of fragile pipelines.
+- Manual Coding & Pipeline Creation: New pipelines must be manually built for each data source, data store, and use case (analytics reports, for example) in the organization, which often results in the creation of a massive network of fragile pipelines.
 Most data professionals report that they spend up to 50% of their time solely on these types of manual, repetitive tasks.

-- Stacks on stacks of tools: To make things even more complicated, there is often a separate stack of tools for managing each stage of the pipeline, which multiplies the number of tools in use and creates additional silos of knowledge and specialization.
+- Stacks on Stacks of Tools: To make things even more complicated, there is often a separate stack of tools for managing each stage of the pipeline, which multiplies the number of tools in use and creates additional silos of knowledge and specialization.

-- Vulnerable, rigid infrastructure: Building and maintaining these complex data infrastructures and pipelines is not only costly and time-consuming, it also introduces ongoing security vulnerabilities and governance issues, and makes it extremely difficult to adopt new technologies in the future.
+- Vulnerable, Rigid Infrastructure: Building and maintaining these complex data infrastructures and pipelines is not only costly and time-consuming, it also introduces ongoing security vulnerabilities and governance issues, and makes it extremely difficult to adopt new technologies in the future.

-- Manual documentation and debugging: Each time an error occurs, data engineers must take the time to go through the data lineage and track down the error.
+- Manual Documentation and Debugging: Each time an error occurs, data engineers must take the time to go through the data lineage and track down the error.
 This is extremely difficult if the metadata documentation is incomplete or missing (which it often is).

 No wonder 85% of these projects fail.

 We know how slow, painful, and expensive this approach is from years of first-hand experience as IT consultants.
 We struggled through all these same issues when helping our clients build their data infrastructures.
+We refer to this as the "dark ages" of data management due to its reliance on manual processes, brittle infrastructure, and high rates of failure.

 Thankfully, there is a new way to build your data infrastructure that is significantly more efficient, resilient, and scalable.